The Duchess of Malfi: Historical staging

 Set and props: As this play would have first been produced in the Globe, the set would probably been a bare stage with movable set pieces such as tables, stools, beds, hangings, and altars, all of which would have been stock pieces used in every show.
 Props would also have been minimal, with essentials like swords, pistols, and candles, and dummies.
 The traveller and future translator of Castiglione's Cortegiano, Thomas Hoby, together with his friend Peter Whitehorne, translator of Machiavelli's Art of War, were lavishly entertained by a subsequent Duchess of Malfi and her son, Innico, in the Castello di Amalfi in 1550.
 Hoby was clearly very impressed by the decor, by implication superior to what he was used to in England, describing the chamber in which they were accommodated as: 'hanged with clothe of gold and vellett, wherein were two beddes, th'one of silver worke and the other of vellett, with pillowes bolsters and the shetes curiouslie wrowght with needle worke.'

 Lighting: Lighting for a theatre like the Globe is completely dependent upon the sun.
 Performances would occur in the afternoon so as to see the performers, since no other sources of lighting were accessible.
 However, indoor playhouses would have been lit with candles.

 Costumes: This was the Jacobean era, and Renaissance clothing, often hand-me-downs from noble patrons, would have been appropriate during this time.
-Especially since this play takes place among wealthy, prestigious characters who belong to The Royal Court, there would have been long dresses with elaborate sleeves and headpieces for most female characters, and form fitting tunics for most of the men as a general rule.
-Men would wear hose and codpieces, very royal members of The Court might wear jackets with stuffed (bombast) sleeves, and both men and women would be able to wear clothing with some type of colour to it.
+Especially since this play takes place among wealthy, prestigious characters who belong to The Royal Court, there would have been long dresses with elaborate sleeves and headpieces for most female characters, and doublets for most of the men as a general rule.
+Men would wear hose and codpieces, very royal members of The Court might wear doublets and jerkins and both men and women would be able to wear clothing with some type of colour to it.
 Due to the sumptuary laws, deep purple was restricted to the nobility of the times.
 During this period, and until the Restoration (1660) women were not generally accepted on stage.
 Because of this, the roles of women were played by apprentice boys or the younger men.
 Padding would be built into their costumes, their heads would be adorned with wigs, and extra make-up would be applied to their faces.